We made changes to your excise tax return because we found a miscalculation. You now have a balance due.

 - Contact us within 10 days of the date of your notice if you disagree with the changes we made.

 - If you agree with our changes, correct the copy of your excise tax return that you kept for your records.
-Pay the amount owed by the date requested on the notice.
+Pay the amount you owe by the due date on the notice.

-- If you can’t pay the amount you owe, contact us to make payment arrangements.
+- If you can’t pay the full amount you owe, contact us to make payment arrangements.
+You can apply online for a payment plan (including installment agreements).

 How can I find out what caused my tax return to change?

-Please contact us at the number listed on your notice for specific information about your tax return.
+Call us at the toll-free number listed on your notice for specific information about your tax return.

 What should I do if I disagree with the changes you made?